USER MANUAL EDH23MOBV HISENSE

 Microwave safe plastic wrap

-When cooking food with high fat content, do not allow the plastic wrap come into contact with food as it may melt
+When cooking food with high fat content, do not allow the plastic wrap to come into contact with food as it may melt

 Microwave safe plastic cookware

 Some microwave safe plastic cookware might not be suitable for cooking foods with high fat and sugar content.
-Also, the preheating time specified in the dish instruction manual must not be exceeded
+Also, the preheating time specified in the dish instruction manual must not be exceeded.

 MAINTENANCE